visinfo/microservices-examples/README.md

  - [Ports-And-Adapters / Hexagonal Architecture](http://www.dossier-andreas.net/software_architecture/ports_and_adapters.html)

 This Project has Four Main Modules

- • domain (All Domain Models and Services) this module contain all business logic and domain models .
+ • domain (All Domain Models and Services)

+ this module contain all business logic and domain models .
 I have create Four Models Risk,Product,Coverage,Order.
 Just to simply I have not created User domain and services .

  • in-memory-db-adapter(Storing data in memory )

  This module  Storing Product Configurations and Orders for User .To store these entities I  have used HashMap (just to avoid DB  dependencies)

  • rest-api-adapter

- This Module Expose Rest Endpoints. if you just start the application and navigate to `http://localhost:8091/swagger-ui.html`.
-There you'll find a nice API documentation thanks to Swagger..
+ This Module Expose Rest Endpoints.

+if you just start the application and navigate to `http://localhost:8091/swagger-ui.html`.
+There you'll find a nice API documentation thanks to Swagger.

   Order just open docs/swagger.json  in swagger editor .
  ![Swagger Documentation](docs/swagger.json)

  .application

  this module configure all beans and dependencies

 ## Getting Started ##

 Steps

 1. Extract ZIP

 2. cd demo/

 3. Build Application   mvn clean package

-4. Start application with  below commnand(make sure you have 8091 port opened) java -jar application/target/application-0.0.1-SNAPSHOT.jar
+4. Start application with  below commnand(make sure you have 8091 port opened)

+java -jar application/target/application-0.0.1-SNAPSHOT.jar